 What is the economic order quantity?

-The economic order quantity (EOQ - Economic Order Quantity) is the optimal amount you should order to minimize your total inventory costs.
-It balances two opposing costs:
+The economic order quantity (EOQ - Economic Order Quantity) represents the sweet spot for ordering - that perfect amount that minimizes your total inventory costs.
+It balances two competing expenses:

 - Ordering costs: Time, administration, delivery per order